sci-f/apps/_apps/docs/docs-readme.md

 %apphelp docs-readme

-This module will add a README from a repo to a container, and then print it out fully for the user when the app is run:
+This module will add a README from a repository to a container, and then print it out fully for the user when the app is run:

-    singularity run --app docs-readme <container>
+    ./<container> run docs-readme

 %apprun docs-readme
-cat ${SINGULARITY_APPROOT}/README.md
+    cat ${SCIF_APPROOT}/README.md

 %appfiles docs-readme
     README*
 ```